nicolairobles/DAT-NYC-37/lessons/lesson-05/readme.md

 Let's say we have HIPAA protected data (note: HIPAA is a policy that protects health data for people.
 It requires extra security so you can't leave data around on your local computer.)
 Often times it will be the data we'll leave on an external computer that we need to communicate with.
 We can do this through the CL.

-> Instructor Note: Demo SSH and/or Tunnel to a AWS or similar instance

 Ok! so we've see a few of the ways that we can use terminal to enable our data analysis and help make it more powerful.